 Sexting between adults is usually legal but there are some circumstances where sending nudes or exchanging other sexually explicit content is illegal.
 Read on to find out about the differences between legal and illegal sexting, and the consequences of committing a sexting crime.

-Sexting is the sharing of nude or sexually explicit messages or photos, usually by cell phone or some other electronic device or means.
+Sexting is the sharing of nude or sexually explicit messages or photos, usually by smartphone or some other electronic device or means.
 Certain states have laws specific to sexting between minors.
-Between consenting adults, the private sharing of nude or suggestive photos is generally not illegal.
+But between consenting adults, the private sharing of nude or suggestive photos is generally not illegal.

 If you are charged with a crime as a result of sexting, you should talk to a local attorney.
 Any criminal conviction can have very serious consequences, but the stakes are even higher when the crime is a sex offense involving a child.
-Only an experienced criminal defense attorney can provide you with appropriate legal advice and inform you of the potential consequences, including whether a conviction could result in sex offender registration.
+An experienced criminal defense attorney can provide you with appropriate legal advice and inform you of the potential consequences, including whether a conviction could result in sex offender registration.
 An attorney can protect your rights and help you successfully navigate the criminal justice system.